canonical/netplan.io/examples.md

 ## Configuration

-Users should save configurations under `/etc/netplan` with a .yaml extension (e.g. `/etc/netplan/config.yaml`).
+Users should save configuration files under `/etc/netplan/` with a .yaml extension (e.g. `/etc/netplan/config.yaml`).

 Then run `sudo netplan apply` and the configuration is parsed, written, and applied to the system.
 Since the file is written to disk the the configuration will persist between reboots.